• GB3087 Seamless Steel Tubes and Pipes for Low and Medium Pressure Boiler System 1

 GB3087 Seamless Steel Tubes and Pipes for Low and Medium Pressure Boiler

-Q: How are steel pipes used in wastewater treatment?
+Q: How are steel pipes threaded for easy installation?

-Q: How do you calculate the pipe flow rate for steel pipes?
+Q: How do you cut steel pipes?

 Our product range covers include seamless steel pipes for high temperature, heat-exchanger condenser and boiler, cold drawn or cold-rolled precision pipe, fin tubes, special shaped pipes, API series oil well pipes, ASME/DIN/JIS/EN series seamless tubes.
 Based on strict quality control and scientific management system, the cooperation has successfully obtained International Quality System certificate of ISO9001:2000(12809Q10292ROM), monogram certificates of API 5L (5L-0596) & API 5CT (5CT-0872) and BV certificate (MAT77113-2009)for ship building usage production.